TianjiaoLuo/GAN-BMC/README.md

 Contact luotj21@mails.tsinghua.edu.cn if you have any questions

 ## Instructions on BMC
+- Dirac-GAN folder includes code to reproduce figure 1 in our paper
 - The Brownian Motion variable B(t) follows a Gaussian distribution
-- The mean and variance are hyperparameters to be changed
+- The mean and variance of B(t) are hyperparameters to be changed
 - The controller can be added to either generator or discriminator or both depending on the nature of GAN's skeleton
 - On WGAN series we add BMC on discriminator and styleGAN on geneator